Prasophyllum atratum

-Prasophyllum atratum, commonly known as the Three Humock leek orchid, is a species of orchid endemic to Tasmania.
+Prasophyllum atratum, commonly known as the Three Hummock leek orchid, is a species of orchid endemic to Tasmania.
 It has a single tubular, dark green leaf and up to twenty five brownish- to purplish-green flowers with a dark purplish labellum.
 It is only known from a single population of fewer than one thousand plants growing on Three Hummock Island.

 Description

 Prasophyllum atratum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single dark green, tube-shaped leaf which is 120-400 mm long and 4-6 mm wide near its reddish to purple base.
 Between eight and twenty five brownish- to purplish-green flowers are arranged along a flowering spike which is 50-100 mm long, reaching to a height of 150-300 mm.
 The flowers are about 7 mm wide and as with other leek orchids, are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is 5-7 mm long, about 3 mm wide and the lateral sepals are 5.5-7.5 mm long, about 2 mm wide and free from each other, sometimes joined at the base.
 The petals are 5-7 mm long, about 1 mm wide and curved.
 The labellum is dark purplish, 4.5-5.5 mm long, 3-4 mm wide, tapers to a point and turns sharply upwards near its middle.
 There is a blackish callus in the centre of the labellum and extending nearly to its tip.
 Flowering occurs in October and November.